volodya-lombrozo/jmh-benchmark-action/README.md

 developers who want to ensure that their code changes do not negatively impact the performance of their application.

+## How It Works

+The `jmh-benchmark-action` works by executing JMH benchmarks on the code changes in a pull request and comparing the results with the benchmarks from the base branch.
+It provides a detailed report of any performance regressions or improvements, helping developers maintain optimal performance in their applications.

 ## Table of Contents

 - [Introduction](#introduction)